muratk5n/thirdwave/en/README.md

 Jenin, the place where that poor female journalist was killed recently, is in northern West Bank.
 Jenin is obviously behind the wall, but still under military occupation.
-Extremely poor, workers from there have to pass through checkpoints, with permits, to enter Israel to work.
+Extremely low income, workers from there have to pass through checkpoints, with permits, to enter Israel to work.

 ---